 Pokemon Sword and Shield is an excellent entry in Game Freak’s iconic franchise, pushing the series forward in some exciting ways while never forgetting the roots that made it so loved in the first place.
 While it underwhelms in its visuals and under-baked use of new ideas, the act of exploring Galar and catching creatures remains as delightfully compelling as it’s ever been – and that’s what really matters in the end.

 - Galar is a vast and inviting world

 - Combat remains as charmingly addictive as ever

-- So many new Pokemon to encounter across the new region
+- So many new Pokémon to encounter

 - Innovates on the formula is some great ways

-- Visually underwhelming in places
+- Visually underwhelming